Do you have Hip Pain?

 While I am still living with Arthritis, I know what I need to do and that’s to stay active.
 If you have Arthritis, or a loved one, please talk with your doctor about ways you can stay active too!

-Do you have a tip you’d like to share too?
+Do you have a tip you would like to share?

 PS.
 Browse Amazon for Lateral Elliptical equipment – they will arrange for assembly and if you ever have problems, you can count on their customer service to help!
 They are amazing!